 Take a look around any fitness supply store.
 Besides creatine and powders and a lot of different forms of snake oil, you’ll find many brands of salt tablets.
 Athletes often use them to retain the sodium levels they need to keep moving forward.
 Hell, there’s a great line in King of the Hill, where sour Coach Sauers glares at his players and tells them to take a salt tablet whenever they complain about pain and fatigue.
 It was dismissive, yes, but it was a reasonable method of keeping his players in the game.
 Sure, chasing after them in his car wasn’t the best method of making them run faster, but that’s a different argument entirely.

-While each brand is different, salt tablets generally contain chloride, potassium, phosphate, bicarbonate and along with sodium and assorted other electrolytes to keep you moving and to keep your levels under control.
+While each brand is different, salt pills generally contain chloride, potassium, phosphate, bicarbonate and along with sodium and assorted other electrolytes to keep you moving and to keep your levels under control.
 Potassium is also key in helping your body stave off cramps.
 While that might be a cue for some of you to buy your weight in bananas, you’ll probably get more results from the concentrated potassium in a tablet than a handful of bananas.

 Of course, the biggest question surrounding salt tablets is, unfortunately, the most complicated one.